Nine Network: International programs

-Current American programs that air on Nine and its digital multichannels are sourced from Nine's deals with Roadshow Entertainment / Warner Bros.
+Current American programs that air on Nine and its digital multi channels are sourced from Nine's deals with Roadshow Entertainment / Warner Bros.
 International Television Distribution and Warner Bros.
 Entertainment Inc, Sony Pictures Television International / Sony Pictures Animation, CBS Studios, Walt Disney Studios Motion Pictures, Disney Platform Distribution / Pixar Animation Studios / Lucasfilm / 20th Television and 20th Century Studios / Regency Enterprises, NBC Universal Television, United International Pictures and Metro-Goldwyn-Mayer Television International.

 The network's flagship overseas program was the popular sitcoms The Big Bang Theory and Young Sheldon.
 Other American programs on Nine include medical drama Chicago Med, documentary series The First 48 and crime dramas Law & Order True Crime and Law & Order: Organized Crime.
 British programs on Nine include the UK game shows Pointless and Tipping Point.
 Sony Pictures daytime soap operas on 9Gem include Days of Our Lives and The Young and The Restless.
 Extra aired on Nine up until its 26th season; it also aired the television adaptation of Lethal Weapon for much of its run.
 From 2008 until 2021 and 2013 respectively, Nine also broadcast the American daytime talk shows The Ellen DeGeneres Show and The View.

 In 2015, the network cut ties with Warner Bros.
 Television, which caused the local broadcast TV rights to such series as Arrow, Gotham, Mom and 2 Broke Girls to be shopped around to other networks.

 On 11 March 2015, Nine created a new acquired programming deal with Nickelodeon, granting the network programming rights until 2023.

 On 2 April 2017, Nine created a new acquired programming deal with NBCUniversal, granting the network programming rights.

 On 22 February 2020, DreamWorks Animation films became exclusive to Nine Network after 8 years in which Network 10 and Seven Network owned the telecast rights to them.
 This was owed to NBCUniversal having recently reunited with DreamWorks after a separation of 15 years and because of Network 10 having recently become a subsidiary of Paramount Australia & New Zealand and therefore having access to programming from Comedy Central, MTV and Nickelodeon.

 Shared overseas programs

-Shared American programming that airs on Nine and Seven and their digital multichannels are sourced from Nine and Seven's deals with DreamWorks Animation, NBCUniversal Global Distribution, Warner Bros.
+Shared American programming that airs on Nine and Seven and their digital multi channels are sourced from Nine and Seven's deals with DreamWorks Animation, NBCUniversal Global Distribution, Warner Bros.
 Television Distribution / Warner Bros.
 Entertainment Inc, Sony Pictures Television International / Sony Pictures Animation and 20th Television / 20th Century Studios.

-Shared American programming that airs on Nine and 10 and their digital multichannels are sourced from Nine and 10's deals with CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation, Walt Disney Studios Motion Pictures and Warner Bros.
+Shared American programming that airs on Nine and 10 and their digital multi channels are sourced from Nine and 10's deals with CBS Studios, United International Pictures, DreamWorks / DreamWorks Animation and Warner Bros.
 Television Distribution.

-Shared American programming that airs on Nine and ABC and their digital multichannels are sourced from Nine and ABC's deals with NBCUniversal Global Distribution / DreamWorks Animation, Warner Bros.
+Shared American programming that airs on Nine and ABC and their digital multi channels are sourced from Nine and ABC's deals with NBCUniversal Global Distribution / DreamWorks Animation, Warner Bros.
 Television Distribution, 20th Television, 20th Century Studios / Regency Enterprises and Sony Pictures Television International.